kishorear/Sahayaa/public/downloads/widget/api-documentation.md

-# SAHAYAA.AI Chat Widget API Documentation
+# Support AI Chat Widget API Documentation

 ## Overview

-The SAHAYAA.AI Chat Widget API allows you to integrate the SAHAYAA.AI chat functionality directly into your website or application.
+The Support AI Chat Widget API allows you to integrate the Support AI chat functionality directly into your website or application.
 This document provides technical details on endpoints, methods, and integration options.

 ## Authentication

-All API requests require authentication using your SAHAYAA.AI API key.
-You can find or generate this key in your SAHAYAA.AI admin dashboard under Settings > API Keys.
+All API requests require authentication using your Support AI API key.
+You can find or generate this key in your Support AI admin dashboard under Settings > API Keys.

 Include your API key in all requests using the `X-API-Key` header: